-Sinclair is female selection for 2011 BMO Canadian Players of the Year award
+The Canadian Soccer Association announced today that Christine Sinclair is the female selection for the 2011 BMO Canadian Players of the Year award.

 The Canadian Soccer Association announced today that Christine Sinclair is the female selection for the 2011 BMO Canadian Players of the Year award.
 Sinclair was honoured in a vote shared by Canadian media (50%) and Canadian coaches who have taken the Canadian Soccer Association’s national course at the B and A levels (50%).

 Sinclair of Burnaby, BC wins the award for the seventh-consecutive year (every year since the award was re-introduced in 2005).
 Her 2011 co-winner – Dwayne De Rosario from the men’s national team – was announced on Thursday.

 “Christine is a phenomenal leader, player and person and it’s great to see her recognised again in this way,” said Head Coach John Herdman.
 “To stay consistently at the top of the game and win this award for the seventh consecutive time, it is no easy task.
 It takes a very special person”.